RadishLab/myc-getter/README.md

 Each field type provides a filter to modify the returned content.
 The filter has four parameters: `$value`, `$post_type`, `$post_id` and `$field_slug`.

 ### date
-- Returns date in global date format or `false` if it is empty or the date is not formatted correctly
+- Returns dates in two different format: using the global date format and using ISO 8601 (`c`) date	format or `false` if it is empty or the date is not formatted correctly
-- Format: string
+- Format: array
 - Filter name: `myc_getter_get_acf_date`

 ### time